gioblu/PJON/README.md

 PJON v1.0 stable
 ====

 PJON (Padded Jittering Operative Network) is a single wire, multi-master communication bus system.
 It is designed as an alternative to i2c, 1-Wire, Serial and other Arduino compatible protocols.
 If you are interested to know more about the PJON standard, visit the [wiki](https://github.com/gioblu/PJON/wiki).
+If you need a wireless multimaster implementation check [PJON_ASK](https://github.com/gioblu/PJON_ASK)

 ```cpp
 #include <PJON.h>     // Transmitter board code